Government, North America, Transportation, United States

 Winds of Change in the Windy City

-Building on lasting relationships and BRT expertise, CDM Smith is partnering with the Chicago Transit Authority (CTA) and Chicago Department of Transportation to conduct an alternatives analysis and environmental review study to implement BRT in the city’s Western and Ashland Avenue corridors.
-“As our customers are seeking more efficient transit, BRT is an important part of Chicago’s future,” shares Joe Iacobucci, CTA manager of strategic planning and policy.
-“We are excited to explore how BRT can help enhance connectivity, ridership, livability and economic opportunities for our customers and communities.”
+Building on lasting relationships and BRT expertise, CDM Smith partnered with the Chicago Transit Authority (CTA) to conduct an alternatives analysis and environmental review study to implement BRT in the city’s Western and Ashland Avenue corridors.
+“As our customers are seeking more efficient transit, BRT is an important part of Chicago’s future,” shared Joe Iacobucci, CTA manager of strategic planning and policy.
+“We were excited to explore how BRT can help enhance connectivity, ridership, livability and economic opportunities for our customers and communities.”

-“This project is a continuation of CDM Smith’s long history with CTA to provide project management, National Environmental Policy Act (NEPA) services and preliminary engineering on sustainability and environmental projects,” shares Chris Martel, CDM Smith associate.
-“We have been doing environmental engineering for CTA for two decades—including our current NEPA work on programs to update and expand several rail lines—and are excited to help implement BRT to support and enhance their service.”
+“This project was a continuation of CDM Smith’s long history with CTA to provide project management, National Environmental Policy Act (NEPA) services and preliminary engineering on sustainability and environmental projects,” shared Chris Martel, CDM Smith associate.
+“We have been doing environmental engineering for CTA for two decades—including our current NEPA work on programs to update and expand several rail lines—and were excited to help implement BRT to support and enhance their service.”

-The planning and review process will be a collaborative effort, describes Sorenson.
-“We are looking at the existing opportunities in the corridor today—analyzing where people work, live and travel—and planning for the best ways to connect everything.
-Through a public process, we will help CTA share data and plans with regulators and the community to discuss solutions and meet local, environmental and financial demands.”
+The planning and review process was a collaborative effort, describes Sorenson.
+“We looked at the existing opportunities in the corridor—analyzing where people work, live and travel—planning for the best ways to connect everything.
+Through a public process, we helped CTA share data and plans with regulators and the community to discuss solutions and meet local, environmental and financial demands.”

-Iacobucci explains BRT’s importance, “We are constantly searching for new and innovative ways to help connect our riders to the region.
+Iacobucci explained BRT’s importance, “We are constantly searching for new and innovative ways to help connect our riders to the region.
 Adding BRT in the Western Corridor will improve service and better connect riders to rail lines, job centers and other resources outside the city center.”
-The Western Corridor BRT alternatives analysis planning study is scheduled to be completed by the end of 2012.